 Her love of comedy has carried into new musical development work, including a workshop with James Lapine, Alan Menken, Nell Benjamin, and Sarah Kernochan on Nancy Drew and the Mystery at Spotlight Manor.
 In the rehearsal room, she developed a deeper understanding of how writers craft humor — and how best to serve a joke with clarity, truth, and precision.
 Using these techniques she later made her Off-Broadway debut in The Opening at The Players Theatre.
 She loves using her skills in improv and sketch comedy work all around the city.

-Torianne has worked in NYU’s costume shop for the past four years, where she was named Head of Stock (a position never before given to a student).
-She has overseen numerous productions at the Iris Cantor Theatre and Frederick Loewe theatre Theatres.
+Torianne has worked in NYU’s Costume Shop for the past four years, where she was named Head of Stock (a position never before given to a student).
+She has overseen numerous productions at the Iris Cantor Theatre and Frederick Loewe Theatre.
 She loves bringing her leadership skills, advanced sewing skills, and a calm-under-pressure mindset to the theatre.
 She thrives on the fast-paced energy of backstage problem solving and loves the rush of fixing something on the fly.
 Working backstage has made her a collaborative artist and an even better actress.

 Torianne believes everything happens for a reason.
 When looking back, everything provides a lesson to be learned (and usually a laugh too).
 She hopes your being here is part of that story.